-In June 2012, teachers from Indiana, Arizona, and Utah were recipients of the Seventh Annual American Civic Education Teacher Awards (ACETA) in recognition of their exemplary work in preparing young people to become informed and engaged citizens.
+Recipients of the Eighth Annual American Civic Education Teacher Awards (ACETA) were Nancy Peterson from Gilbert High School in Gilbert, Iowa; David Alcox from Milford High School and Applied Technology Center in Milford, New Hampshire; and Douglas Oswald from Marion Technical Institute in Ocala, Florida.
+The teachers were recognized in June 2013 for their exemplary work in preparing young people to become informed and engaged citizens.
 ACETA is sponsored by the Center for Civic Education, the Center on Congress at Indiana University, and the National Education Association.